Root Canals in Culver City, CA

 Root Canal Treatment Process

 Then, the dentist cleans the tooth thoroughly to ensure all debris and signs of infection have been eliminated.
-The final step of your initial appointment is the sealing of the tooth with a temporary filling.
+The final step of your initial appointment is sealing the tooth with a temporary filling.

 Root Canal Therapy After-Care Instructions